Fare: American/French influenced Basque, Spanish

 Liquor: Full Service Bar with a decent selection of wines at a reasonable price.

-Casa Vasca is a longtime favorite Iron bound Spanish restaurant, popular with locals who come for it's exceptional food.
+Casa Vasca is a longtime favorite Iron bound Spanish restaurant, popular with locals who come for it's well prepared and tasty Basque, Spanish food.

 Their decor is dated, and not very attractive.
 The dining area, is small with tables spaced comfortably apart.